Early Childhood development stages

 Parents may help their child’s cognitive development by talking, singing, and reading.
 A caregiver’s kind voice comforts and stimulates the baby’s brain.
 Tummy time builds motor skills and muscles for crawling and walking.

-Between four and six months, babies start to be more interested in what’s going on around them.
-They get better at focusing on things and following them as they move during this time of brain growth.
-They start to learn about cause and effect and enjoy the simple pleasure of pressing a toy that makes noise or shaking a rattle.
+Between four and six months, babies start to be more interested in what’s happening around them.
+During this time of brain growth, they get better at focusing on things and following them as they move.
+They learn about cause and effect and enjoy the simple pleasure of pressing a toy that makes noise or shakes a rattle.

 Parents and carers may encourage this exploring time with safe, age-appropriate toys.
 Interactive play promotes spatial awareness and early problem-solving.
 Introduce varied textures and materials to touch to boost sensory experiences and cognitive progress.